3 ways pro kitchens can reduce food waste

-When forecasting your future demand it is important to look at:
+When forecasting, it's important to look at:

-- Past Sales
+- Past sales

-- Over Growth Trends
+- Over growth trends

-- Annual Seasonality
+- Annual seasonality

 Even the most well optimised kitchens will have a margin of error.
 Who can prepare for that rainstorm at lunch reducing customer footfall in the area?
-Equally, when the sun comes out and everyone wants your fresh salads you don’t want to be caught short.
+Equally, when the sun comes out and everyone wants your fresh salads, you don’t want to be caught short.

-Finally, in the age of increased consumer conscience and CSR, don’t you want to be a business that cares?
+Finally, in the age of increased consumer conscience, don’t you want to be a business that cares?
 Customers are more aware than ever about the costs of consumerism and are opening their eyes to bad business practice.
-A quick look on twitter will show you all the eagle eyed consumers calling out local businesses leaving bags of wasted food by the bins.
+A quick look on Twitter will show you all the eagle eyed consumers calling out local businesses leaving bags of wasted food by the bins.